TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/02 Custom Replay Data/Ex02_ReplayEvents.md

 	ushort spaceEventID = 25;
 	ushort returnEventID = 44;

-	void Update()
+	// Replay events can be recorded at any time but in most cases you will mainly use `Update` or `OnReplayCapture` methods void Update()
 	{
 		// Record an event when user performs a space press